Ashutosh420kumar/Car-Rental-System/README.md

 == Return a Car ==

-Enter your name: John Doe
-Enter the car ID you want to return: C001
+- Enter the car ID you want to return: C001

-Car returned successfully by John Doe
+- Car returned successfully by John Doe

+---
+## Future Enhancements 🚀
+- 🖥️ GUI Integration for a better user experience.
+- 🛢️ Database Connectivity for storing cars, customers, and rentals persistently.
+- 📱 Web or Mobile App Extension to enable remote car bookings.